nmcajulao/pdax-work-trial/README.md

 1. Checkout from `main` to get the latest codebase
 2. Create feature branch ie. `feature/name-of-feature`
+3. Run `dart format .`
+4. Run `flutter analyze` (fix issues if there's any)
-3. Ready to merge your changes?
+5. Ready to merge your changes?
 Create a Merge Request to `main` branch

 #### Enhancement / Update

 1. Checkout from `main` to get the latest codebase
 2. Create feature branch ie. `enhancement/name-of-feature`
+3. Run `dart format .`
+4. Run `flutter analyze` (fix issues if there's any)
-3. Ready to merge your changes?
+5. Ready to merge your changes?
 Create a Merge Request to `main` branch

 #### Bugfix / Hotfix

 1. Checkout from `main` to get the latest codebase
 2. Create `bugfix` branch ie. `bugfix/name-of-feature`
+3. Run `dart format .`
+4. Run `flutter analyze` (fix issues if there's any)
-3. Ready to merge your changes?
+5. Ready to merge your changes?
 Create a Merge Request to `main` branch

 ### Commit Message